nikp29/UniversityOfScheduleConflictsMainEndpoint/merge/README.md

 ### API call
 * Endpoint is `localhost:8080/merge`
-* This endpoint accepts a json via body.
+* Accepts a json body.
 The json should have an `"eventLen"` integer and a `schedules` 2D array containing a list of schedules.
+* Returns a json containg a `"mergedSchedule"` array.

 ```
 {